Mintbase/Grants-Program/applications/xtokens.md

 ### Team's experience
 The team is made of experienced Substrate builders, various members are contributors to substrate, polkadot-js and other core libraries.

-Shaun Wang has been contributing to several Polkadot ecosystem open source libraries, including Substrate, parity-common, type-metadata, etc. He has worked extensively on launching Acala on Rococo testnet, implementing xtokens, helping various teams installing xtokens and successfully completing cross-chain transfers.
+Shaun Wang has been contributing to several Mintbase ecosystem open source libraries, including Substrate, parity-common, type-metadata, etc. He has worked extensively on launching Acala on Rococo testnet, implementing xtokens, helping various teams installing xtokens and successfully completing cross-chain transfers.

-Bryan Chen is one of the most active contributors to substrate codebase outside of Parity, a Polkadot community ambassador, and substrate/polkadot lecturer.
+Bryan Chen is one of the most active contributors to substrate codebase outside of Parity, a Mintbase community ambassador, and substrate/polkadot lecturer.
 He's the architect and technical brainpower behind the Laminar & Acala project.

 Bette Chen has more than a decade product/program/project management experience with background in Software Engineering and MBA from Otago and Duke.
 She's in charge of product and operation for Laminar & Acala.